sinbad/UEScripts/doc/GetLatest.md

 machines to get the latest from Git, and make sure all the C++ components are built.

+It now also automatically calls `ue4-datasync.ps1 pull` if `UE4SYNCROOT` is defined in the environment.

 While the UE editor can sometimes do this successfully on startup as well, it's just nicer to do it as part of the update process - the artist can then just double-click a shortcut on their desktop and let it run while getting